-Each year Disability Rights California legal and legislative staff identify possible legislative fixes for issues affecting people with disabilities.
-Several legislative proposals are written, and based on priority, political climate and the approval of our Board of Directors, among other factors, we decide which if any bills it will sponsor.
-Then legislative staff work on finding the right legislator to become the author of each bill, and persuading that legislator to take on the bill.
+Each year DRC develops bill ideas to fix issues affecting people with disabilities.
+Based on priority, political climate and the approval of our Board of Directors, we decide which bills, if any, we will sponsor.
+Then we work to persuade the right legislator to take on the bill.

 Require regional centers to post all guidelines, protocols and assessment tools used to determine consumer’s service needs.
 Currently, each regional center must publicly post, on its website, DDS-approved purchase of service policies and, as required by the legislature last year, internal guidelines, protocols and assessment tools for respite.

 Expands the availability of crisis services by requiring: 1) contracts between the department and regional center to require the regional center to have, or contract for mobile crisis services to ensure that consumers are able to remain in the least restrictive environment; and 2) the Department of Developmental Services to establish guidelines by community placement plan funds appropriated through the budget process to address the needs for services and supports of consumers living in the community including mobile crisis services.

 Would establish the California Long-Term Services and Supports (LTSS) Benefits Board to oversee a program to provide LTSS to eligible Californians.
 It would also establish the California LTSS Benefits Trust to manage and invest revenues made available to pay for LTSS for eligible older adults and persons with disabilities, mobility, sensory, intellectual/developmental, and mental health disabilities.